-- Aim to achieve an overall net development density of between 30-32 dwellings per hectare (net) ensuring efficient land-use.
-Such a density will be appropriate to the local context, promote "good design" and suit the unusual elongated shape of the Site; - Proposed development façades should address all retained perimeter hedgerows and inter-field boundaries thus ensuring that all existing retained green infrastructure becomes inclusive parts of the development; - Development façades should stand-off Woodside Centre buildings as appropriate.
-Where proposed rear amenity backs onto the Centre, then introduce tree belt screening; - A high quantum of green infrastructure should be accommodated along the northern boundary and at the northwestern corner of the Site in which to accommodate required biodiversity offsetting area and SuDS features as well as public open space.
-Accommodate designated children's play space within the development at the quantum determined by the Council; - Development should face towards Glasshouse Lane and have a dual façade adjacent the proposed site access; - Development should side onto the secondary access/ drive to Woodside Centre, alongside pedestrian linkage and emergency vehicular linkage; - A landscaped bund and/or acoustic fencing should be positioned along the southern edge of the NDA at the boundary of Glasshouse Wood.
-Development should be orientated so as to ensure that noise levels within private rear amenity does not exceed 55-60dB(A); - There are opportunities to create key blocks forming a 'development gateway' at the entrance to the Site, and at other key nodes on-site along the main access road.
-A continually blocked, street structure should be accommodated either side of this access road, which shall meander throughout the development; - Building heights should be restricted to 2 storey, with occasional dwellings having room-in-roof accommodation.
-The inlcusion of bungalows should be considered; - Buildings should be encouraged to 'turn the corner' and have a dual aspect where streets meet; - On-street parking should be defined so as to not impair traffic movement.
+- Aim to achieve an overall net development density of between 35-37 dwellings per hectare (net) ensuring efficient land-use.
+Such a density will be appropriate to the local context, promote "good design" and help to address an identified local housing need; - Proposed development façades should address all retained perimeter hedgerows and inter-field boundaries thus ensuring that all existing retained green infrastructure becomes inclusive parts of the development; - Development façades should stand-off Crew Lane Arboretum to the north as appropriate; - A high quantum of green infrastructure should be accommodated along the southern and eastern boundaries.
+The former will help to create a natural green corridor along the watercourse, the latter will provide development stand-off to the A46 corridor and its associated elevated traffic noise levels.
+Other features can be accommodated within the se green areas such as biodiversity offsetting and SuDS features.
+Children's play space to be provided central to the development at a quantum to be determined by the Council; - Development facades should positively address this green infrastructure; - Development blocks should face the A46 and be continual in format to help mitigate against traffic noise levels and a landscaped bund and/or acoustic fencing be positioned along the southern/eastern edge of the development area; - There are opportunities to create key blocks forming a 'development gateway' at the entrance to the Site north of the existing watercourse and along Crew Lane frontage.
+Key nodes on-site can be accommodated along the main access loop road.
+A continually blocked, street structure could be accommodated either side of this loop road, which shall meander throughout the development; - Building heights should be restricted to 2 storey, with occasional dwellings having room-in-roof accommodation.
+The inclusion of bungalows should be considered; - Buildings should be encouraged to 'turn the corner' and have a dual aspect where streets meet; - On-street parking should be defined so as to not impair traffic movement.